caleb-devops/palworld-helm/charts/palworld/README.md

 Data persistance is enabled by default using dynamic volume provisioning.

+> [!WARNING]
-**Set the configured storageClass [reclaim policy](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy) to `Retain` to prevent automatic deletion of the PV if the Chart is uninstalled.**
+> Set the configured storageClass [reclaim policy](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy) to `Retain` to prevent automatic deletion of the PV if the chart is uninstalled.

 ### Palworld Config